legleux/xrplf-ci/README.md

 [Debian instructions](docker/debian/README.md)
 [RHEL instructions](docker/rhel/README.md)

+### Packaging

+Only some of the container images provided support packaging.

 ## Tools images

 Aside from build images, XRPLF projects also use container images with specialized tools, e.g.